Tyson1729/Brain-Tumor-Segmentation/README.md

 # Brain-Tumor-Segmentation
 This repository contains an implementation of brain tumor segmentation using deep learning architectures such as U-Net and DeepLabV3.
-It utilizes the BraTS2020 dataset.
+It utilizes the BraTS2020 dataset, which includes multi-modal MRI scans (T1, T1ce, T2, FLAIR) and annotated ground truth segmentation masks (seg.nii).
+The models are trained to accurately segment tumor sub-regions like edema, enhancing tumor, and necrotic core.